Champions League predictions

 Most likely winners – PSG the main favourites

-Looking at the odds provided by different bookies, we can see that Paris Saint-Germain were the main favourites to win the Champions League at this stage in the season, which certainly wasn’t the case before the start of the season when they’ve lost Kylian Mbappe to Real Madrid.
+Looking at the odds provided by different bookies, we can see that Paris Saint-Germain are the main favourites to win the Champions League, which certainly wasn’t the case before the start of the campaign when they’ve lost Kylian Mbappe to Real Madrid.

 PSG